exoplatform/exo-documentation/docs/GettingStarted.rst

 |image177|

 To view all the drafts, click on the button.
-A drawer is displayed with the different drafts and allows either to resume or delete each draft using the appropriate icons.
+A drawer is displayed with the list of drafts and allows either to resume or delete each draft using the appropriate button.

 |image178|